 Slic3r is the tool you need to convert a 3D model into printing instructions for your 3D printer.
 It cuts the model into horizontal slices (layers), generates toolpaths to fill them and calculates the amount of material to be extruded.

 Slic3r is based on a community of people working collaboratively on GitHub, discussing new features and testing them.
-It's being used by thousands of people all over the world, and there are more than 500 forks of it.
+It's being used by tens of thousands of people all over the world, and there are more than 790 forks of it.
 It's a non-profit project.
 3D printing became a business since the RepRap community was born, but we want to keep 3D printing free, and Slic3r will always be an independent project, not driven by any business or single vendor.
+Support is appreciated, though.

 Oh, and we don't like marketing buzzwords. ;-)

 - Open: it is totally open source and it's independent from any commercial company or printer manufacturer.
 We want to keep 3D printing open and free.